Hello everyone!

 Cache Rules for HTML Pages

 For an even greater performance boost, we can configure Cloudflare to cache HTML pages.
-This is great for sites with content that doesn't change frequently (blogs, institutional websites) and can drastically reduce loading time.
+This is great for sites with content that doesn't change frequently (blogs, institutional sites) and can drastically reduce loading times.

-Follow the steps to create a Cache Rule:
+Follow these steps to create a Cache Rule:

 - In the Cloudflare dashboard, select your domain.